Identifying when Precession can be Measured in Gravitational Waveforms: Black hole Spin Induced Precession

 where $M = m_{1} + m_{2}$ is the total mass of the source, $\mu = m_{1}m_{2}/ M $ is the reduced mass, $r$ is the separation and $S_{\parallel}$ and $S_{\perp}$ are the total spin parallel and perpendicular to $L$ respectively.
 In general, the larger the ``opening angle'', $\beta$, the more prominent the precession effects.

 In simple precession cases, $\beta$ slowly increases during inspiral.
-However, it typically varies very little over the portion of the binary's inspiral that is visible in the GW detectors, and it is possible to make the simplifying assumption that $\beta$ remains constant.
+This temporal variation is mostly dependent on the variation of r as, throughout the portion of the binary's inspiral that is visible in the GW detectors, $ \mu, M, S_{\parallel} $ and $ S_{\perp}$ are all approximately constant.
+Therefore, $\beta$ also typically varies very little over the duration that is visible in the GW detectors, and it is possible to make the simplifying assumption that $\beta$ remains constant.
 This assumption has been used to good effect in previous work, e.g., Ref.~\cite{Brown:2012gs}, although in this work we make no assumptions about $\beta$.

-It is often convenient to quantify the binary's in-plane spin by the scalar quantity $\chi_{p}$~\cite{Schmidt:2014iyl}. $\chi_{p}$ estimates a time-average of the spin that drives precession, motivated by the leading-order PN precession equations~\cite{Apostolatos:1994mx,Kidder:1995zr}, and is defined as,
+It is often convenient to quantify the binary's in-plane spin by the scalar quantity $\chi_{p}$~\cite{Schmidt:2014iyl} (see Refs.~\cite{Gerosa:2020aiw, Thomas:2020uqj} for alternative measures). $\chi_{p}$ estimates a time-average of the in-plane spin components that drive precession, motivated by the leading-order PN precession equations~\cite{Apostolatos:1994mx,Kidder:1995zr}, and is defined as,